m1chae1bx/stock-data-kafka-pipeline/README.md

 This is a project aimed to demonstrate the basics of Kubernetes, Apache Kafka and Python.
-The goal is to build a simple application that predicts the price of some stocks using a machine learning model.
+The goal is to build a simple application that fetches stock information from the Internet and then sends it to Kafka cluster to be processed a Kafka consumer.
 What you will see here is a very simplified setup — not what is usually implemented in production but a great way to understand the basics.

-***Disclaimer: This project is still in active development, and several components such as the machine learning model and the model trainer are not yet implemented.
-Currently, the stock data processor will only print the received messages onto standard output.***

 # Architecture

-The application is composed of five major components: a data extractor, a processor, a machine learning model, a model trainer, and a prediction service.
+The application is composed of the following: a data extractor, a processor and the Kafka cluster.
 The data extractor (stock-data-fetcher) fetches the current stock data and sends it to Kafka which acts as a message broker.
-Then, the processor (stock-data-processor) receives the data, processes it to extract relevant features, and sends those features back to Kafka.
-The model trainer uses these features to update or retrain the model.
-Finally, the prediction service uses the model to predict the price of the stock.
+Then, the processor (stock-data-processor) receives the data and prints the information it received onto standard output.
 All these components are managed within a Kubernetes cluster.

-The model will initially be trained using historical stock data, and then it will be retrained every time new data is received.

 # Installation Requirements